 From 100 GB: $1.99/month

 Package with Microsoft 365: from 1 TB (1 user): $6.99/month

 Titanium Backup Pro

 local, in-house cloud

 Ideal for companies

 When looking for the best cloud app for your Android device, you should ask yourself the following questions: How much disk space do I need?
 What is my budget?
 How important is data security to me, and how much do I know about software and hardware?
-If you are an advanced smartphone user, there is no way around Titanium Backup.
-As a private user, however, you have a large selection of free Android clouds that can be upgraded to professional applications at any time.
-Just try out the ones you like the most.
+Both IT teams in companies and private individuals have a wide choice of free and fee-based Android clouds.